-Approximately one third of all federal criminal prosecutions are for drug offenses, whether it be the sale, distribution, importation, manufacture or possession of narcotics – and the penalties for this crime can be devastating, with lengthy mandatory minimum prison terms frequently imposed as a result of a conviction.
-This does not just include hard drugs such as cocaine and heroin, but also prescription drugs, K2/Spice and even marijuana; in fact, as recently as 2015, approximately one quarter of all federal drug prosecutions involved only the possession, distribution or sale of marijuana.
+Approximately one third of all federal criminal prosecutions are for drug offenses, whether it be the sale, distribution, importation, manufacture or possession of narcotics.
+The penalties for this crime can be devastating, with lengthy mandatory minimum prison terms frequently imposed as a result of a conviction.
+This does not just include hard drugs such as cocaine and heroin, but also prescription drugs, K2/Spice and even marijuana.

-Similarly, in a case involving just 28 grams of cocaine base, 100 grams of heroin, 500 grams of cocaine, or 100 kilograms of marijuana, a defendant is facing a mandatory minimum sentence of five years and a maximum sentence of 40 years imprisonment upon conviction; the minimum then increases to 10 years imprisonment if the defendant has previously been convicted of a felony drug offense and 20 years if death or serious bodily injury resulted from the use of the drug at issue.
-See 21 U.S.C. § 841(b)(1)(B).
 Further, a defendant in a case involving another Schedule I or II controlled substance [21 U.S.C. § 812] and with no other aggravating factors may be punished by up to 20 years imprisonment; and a defendant in a case involving less than 50 kilograms of marijuana may be punished by up to five years imprisonment, which is then increased to 10 years imprisonment should that defendant have previously been convicted of a felony drug crime.
 See 21 U.S.C. § 841(b)(1)(C)-(D).
-Finally, pursuant to 21 U.S.C. § 846, any individual who attempts or conspires to commit any of the aforementioned drug offenses shall be punished by these same, stiff penalties.
+Finally, pursuant to 21 U.S.C. § 846, any individual who attempts or conspires to commit any of the any of these drug offenses shall be punished by these same, stiff penalties.

-Having a top criminal defense attorney defend you in any federal narcotics prosecution is crucial.
-Retaining a lawyer who has a wealth of experience with these charges, such as those at the Law Offices of Jeffrey Lichtman, will ensure that every potential defense is exploited – and if an acquittal is not possible, to fight in your corner and make sure that the lengthy mandatory minimum prison sentences described above will not be applied to your case.
-Contact us today at (212) 581-1001 for a free consultation.
+Having a top criminal defense attorney help you fight any federal narcotics charges could mean the difference between significant jail time and alternative sentencing.
+As such, if you have been accused of a drug offense, you should contact an attorney who could help you mitigate the potential penalties.
+If an acquittal is not possible, we could fight in your corner and make sure that the lengthy mandatory minimum prison sentences are not applied to your case.
+Contact the Law Offices of Jeffrey Lichtman today for a free consultation.